oplatai/oplatai.github.io/pages/vision.md

 We, Oplatai, are engineers with passion, deep understanding and love for our fields of expertise.
 Each one of us has a different focus ranging from large clusters over machine learning to embedded hardware.
-What connects us is the desire to deliver meaningfull, slick and scalable products and services.
+What connects us is the desire to deliver meaningful, slick and scalable products and services.

 We offer our services to companies which will benefit the most from our skills.
 We see great potential in a new area of applications for speech or in general audio interfaces.